Orange-OpenSource/IoT-SAFE-APDU-library/README.md

 The Azure IoT Hub Arduino MKR NB 1500 sample has been tested over cellular connectivity.

+The AWS IoT Core Arduino MKR NB 1500 sample has been tested over cellular connectivity.
+This example depends on the master branch of ArduinoBearSSL to be able to provide the client certificate chain for Just-in-time provisioning (until version 1.7.0 is released).

 ### Linux and PCSC lite